mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.4 =
+* Improve performance for websites that have many subscribers.

 = 1.1.3 =
 * Allow customization of subscription button also for users who don't have write privileges.
 * Improved performance.